 rtf.format(3, 'hour'); // "in 3 hours"

-Adding or subtracting time from dates is surprisingly error-prone.
-Adding 1 month to January 31 gives February 31, which JavaScript silently rolls over to March 3 (or March 2 in leap years).
-Adding 24 hours is not the same as adding 1 day during daylight saving time transitions.
+Adding or subtracting time from dates is more error-prone than it looks.
+Add 1 month to January 31 and you get February 31, which JavaScript silently rolls over to March 3 (March 2 in leap years).
+Add 24 hours and you might not get the same time the next day — during daylight saving transitions, days aren't 24 hours long.
+These edge cases don't matter until they really matter.

 // Adding days — safe with timestamp math